cloudevents/spec/discovery.md

 Discovery allows for an event producer or intermediary component to advertise the event types that are available, provide the necessary information to consume that event (schema / delivery protocol options), and the necessary information to create a subscription.
-The output of the API must be such that tooling can be built where all possible event producers and types aren’t known in advance.
+The output of the API ought to be such that tooling can be built where all possible event producers and types aren’t known in advance.

 There are several discovery use cases to consider from the viewpoint of event consumers.